SHIVAM123P/GhostAI-Your-Invisible-AI-Interview-Buddy/README.md

 # Firebase Studio

-This is a NextJS starter in Firebase Studio.
+This project is a Next.js application integrated with Firebase Studio, providing a starting point for building web applications.

-To get started, take a look at src/app/page.tsx.
+## Running the project locally

+To run this project on your local machine, follow these steps:

+1.  **Clone the repository:**